yusuke-dna/protocol-designer-to-py/doc/README.md

 3. In `pdjson2py`, if input file is `CSV file`, skip step 4-5 and go to step 6.
 If input file is `JSON file`, go to step 4.
 4. Skipped
 5. Skipped
 6. In `pdjson2py`, `csv2py()` converts `CSV file` to `Python script`.
 The Python script is available from the form link (`Web app`) or generated in the directly (`CLI`).
 The Python script name is `protocol.py`.
+The user may modify configurations or add logics in the Python script.
 7. Run the Python script in `Opentrons App`.

+## Modes
-## Command mode (JSON file input is required)
+### Command mode (JSON file input is required)
 The protocol of liquid handling is stored in JSON file in two different ways.
 Simpler one is in `commands` object.
 Command mode traces and literally translates commands to Python API step by step.
 Serial number is marked every 10 commands for readability.

-## Debug mode (mutually exclusive with Command mode)
+### Step mode (default, both JSON and CSV file input are available)
+More organized one is in `designerApplication` object, as displayed in Protocol Designer web app.
+For readability, every step number and step notes are inserted as comments.
+### Debug mode (both JSON and CSV file input are available)
-This mode increases the comments in the generated Python script.
+Step mode with detailed comments in the generated Python script.
 It is useful for debugging and understanding the protocol.

 ## CSV file
 CSV file is an intermediate file format to describe the protocol.
-It is generated from JSON file and can be used as an input for pdjson2py.
+It is conveted from JSON file, particulary `designerApplication` object and can be used as an input for pdjson2py.
 The CSV file is designed to be human-readable and editable.
 The CSV file is also useful for debugging and understanding the protocol.
 Detail of CSV file is described in lower section.
 # Script Structure
 ## Top level
 - import libraries